Junliang Dong

 About me

-My research career has been shaped by a global perspective.
-Coming from a Chinese family, I pursued my master’s degree at Tsinghua University before venturing to the United States for my Ph.D. degree at Georgia Institute of Technology.
+My career has been shaped by a global perspective.
+I pursued my master’s degree at Tsinghua University before venturing to the United States for my Ph.D. degree at Georgia Institute of Technology.
 During my Ph.D. studies, I had the incredible opportunity to go to Europe and conduct research in the joint international laboratory between Georgia Tech and CNRS, the French national laboratory system.
-After obtaining my Ph.D. degree, I moved to Canada and joined INRS, where I am currently based.
+After obtaining my Ph.D. degree, I joined the National Institute of Scientific Research (INRS) in Canada, where I served as the group leader and managed research activities related to THz photonics.

 Interests